 Follow us on Facebook

 Efforts by the world’s largest metal producer, Norilsk Nickel, to tackle environmental pollution seem to be yielding results.

 As of July 12, Finnair does not have any requirements regarding coronavirus certificates.

-The amended decree will enter into force on July 24.
+The amendment to the decree will enter into force on September 24, 2021.

 American director Spike Lee is visiting Finland.
 So far, he has met with President Sauli Niinistö and Antti Kurvinen, the minister of science and culture.

 Anders Törnqvist, 42, is one of the most skilled drummers in this country.
 Then he picked up the guitar, bass, and started growling.
 The one-man band is called Dark Planets.

 We joined the final day of an intimate Pori Jazz event at the beautiful Kirjurinluoto Park.
 Here are the highlights.